canonical/opensearch-operator/docs/how-to/upgrade/recover-from-rollback.md

 ## Add a new unit

-Add a replacement unit to restore the desired scale for your application:
+Add a replacement unit to restore the original scale of the application:

 ```shell
 juju add-unit opensearch -n 1